koeldc/koeldc.github.io/_pages/about.md

 I am a Postdoctoral Researcher at Saarland University, focusing on trustworthy multilingual natural language processing (NLP).
 My research explores cross-lingual generalization, interpretive variation, and bias in multilingual representations, emphasizing transparency, reliability, and inclusivity in language technologies.

 I completed my PhD in Computational Linguistics at Saarland University and hold degrees in Computer Science and Mathematics.
-Outside of research, I enjoy reading comics, and traveling.
+Outside of research, I enjoy reading comics, and traveling..

 ========